Plumes (play)

-Plumes is a one-act, folk drama written by Georgia Douglas Johnson in 1927 (first produced at Chicago's Cube Theatre in the same year).
+Plumes is a one-act, folk drama written by African American playwright Georgia Douglas Johnson in 1927 (first premiered at Chicago's Cube Theatre in the same year).
 It was played at the Harlem Experimental Theatre between the years of 1928 and 1931.
-This play won first prize in a playwriting contest sponsored by the influential opportunity magazine.
+Plumes won first prize in the playwriting contest sponsored by the influential opportunity magazine in 1927.
+The Play was published in the anthology of African American drama by Alain Locke in 1927 and V.F Calverton's anthology of African American Literature in 1929.